autc04/Retro68/README.md

 - `powerpc-apple-macos`, based on the `powerpc-ibm-aix` target

 The powerpc target has a few hacks to make weak symbols work as expected.
+The elf target has a hack to protect MacsBug symbols from -gc-sections.

 ### gcc